Wild Ones for Monarchs

 How Can You Help?

-• Grow milkweed plants to share with family and friends and to give away at events like plant exchanges.
-Seeds and instructions available at monthly meetings, or contact Ilse Gebhard ([email protected])
+- Grow milkweed plants to share with family and friends and to give away at events like plant exchanges.
+Seeds are available at the KAWO Wednesday monthly meetings or contact Mike and Carol Klug ([email protected])

-• Join the Monarch Committee or express an interest in being contacted for tasks; please let Ilse Gebhard know.
+- Join the Monarch Committee or express an interest in being contacted for tasks; please let Mike and Carol Klug know ([email protected]).
 Sometime this winter we’ll need help transplanting seedlings from seed flats to plug flats (an excellent opportunity to see how native plants are grown in a greenhouse setting);

-• Motivate non-members to plant milkweed on their properties, or share how-to ideas.
-Ilse Gebhard has a PowerPoint presentation – if you belong to any group looking for programs, please let Ilse know.
+- Motivate non-members to plant milkweed on their properties, or share how-to ideas.
+If you belong to a group looking for programs, request a presentation from Mike or Carol.
+A pre-recorded presentation by Ilse Gebhard, the Regional Monarch Specialist, is also available at this link.

 Monarch metamophosis from caterpillar to butterfly (3 min)